bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 ### <font color="#C21807">Claiming Shifts and Training Sessions: Rules</font>

-- As a perk of being an SHR, all SHRs have priority for claiming.
-An SHR who claims a session will receive that session, even if the claim is sent later than an HR's.
+- All Group Administrators and Group Directors have priority for claiming.
+A Group Administrator or a Group Director who claims a session will receive that session, even if the claim is sent later than an HR's.
 - Executive Assistant+ may only host/co-host trainings twice a day.
 - Store Director+ can only host shifts once a day.
 Store Directors need a ranker.
 - Any claim submitted before 5:00 PM EST will not be accepted.